Nhahan/function-location/README.md

 # License

-This library is provided under the [MIT license](https://github.com/Nhahan/function-location).
-The copyright for the relevant code is subject to that license.
+This library is licensed under the [MIT license](https://github.com/Nhahan/function-location).